 Travel awards will be made for travel expenses related to the professional development of club members (regular awards) or for the advancement of club goals (special awards).
 Examples of professional development for regular awards include, but are not limited to: attending a conference, giving a talk, attending trainings and workshops, teaching at other institutions, or conducting field research.

 The club can reimburse travel expenses for UF business travel under the following conditions:

 - A Travel Authorization is filed either through the awardee’s home department or the UF Informatics Institute.

-- All UF expenses and travel rules apply.
+- All UF expense and travel rules apply.